-You don’t have to do Trap-Neuter-Return in order to help cats.
-You can make a difference in cats’ lives by working for change at the local level.
-Help build the movement to expand humane care for cats and end the killing by raising awareness and educating others about feral cats and about what’s going on in our nation’s animal shelters.
+You can make a powerful difference in cats’ lives by working for change at the local level.
+Start in your community!
+Build the movement by raising awareness about cats, the issues facing them, and what is going on in our nation’s animal shelters and institutions.

 5 Ways to Advocate for Cats in Your Community